AnshulMangla/Intersight-Python-Automation/README.md

     Enter the returned JSON object to process: Results

-Command line will prompt you to enter number of Rows of the JSON object you want to output in CSV file (e.g. 100 below) ~ $top param in the query:
+Command line will prompt you to enter number of Rows of the JSON object you want to output in CSV file (e.g. 100 below) ~ $top param in the API:

     Enter the number of rows to process: 100

     Note: Optional field.
 Press enter if you do not wish to enter any value

-Command line will prompt you to enter fields of JSON object you want to output as columns in CSV file (e.g. Dn,DeviceMoId below) ~ $select in the query :
+Command line will prompt you to enter fields of JSON object you want to output as columns in CSV file (e.g. Dn,DeviceMoId below) ~ $select in the API :

     Enter the columns to be selected (for $select param) Dn,DeviceMoId

     Note: Optional field.
 Press enter if you do not wish to enter any value

-Command line will prompt you to enter the filter string on on the basis of which the API will query the output to CSV file.
+Command line will prompt you to enter the filter string on on the basis of which the API will query the output to CSV file ~ $filter in the API :

     Enter the query strong for the $filter (e.g. MoID eq XXXX) DeviceMoId eq '5f41f5586f72612d31a8ff7f'